Join us and make YOUR mark on the World!

 - Proficient verbal and written communication skills necessary to work in a multidisciplinary team environment, author technical and scientific reports and publications and deliver scientific presentations.

-- Experience with algorithms or computer architecture design
+- Experience with algorithms, computer architecture design or high performance computing.

 Pre-Employment Drug Test: External applicant(s) selected for this position will be required to pass a post-offer, pre-employment drug test.
 This includes testing for use of marijuana as Federal Law applies to us as a Federal Contractor.